-God had put a desire in both Don and Gayles' hearts to provide a way for lay people to see what could be accomplished by spending one or two weeks in the mission field assisting the national pastors and missionaries.
+God had put a desire in their heart to provide a way for lay people to see what could be accomplished by spending one or two weeks in the mission field assisting the national pastors and missionaries.
 Although both were fully employed and active in social and church ministries, they continued to organize and lead mission teams.
-Within three years they had taken nine teams to Haiti.
+Within three years, they had taken nine teams to Haiti.
 It soon became apparent that to continue to recruit, prepare and lead teams, Gayle would need to leave her employment and devote her time and energy to this ministry.
 In 1992, MOST Ministries (Mission Opportunities Short Term) was born.

 A Note from Gayle Sommerfeld